mozman/ezdxf/docs/source/render/curves.rst

 .. method:: R12Spline.render(layout, segments=40, ucs=None, dxfattribs=None)

     Renders the B-spline into *layout* as 2D :class:`Polyline` entity.
-Use an :class:`~ezdxf.algebra.UCS` to place the 2D spline in 3D space, see :meth:`R12Spline.approximate` for more information.
+Use an :class:`~ezdxf.ezmath.UCS` to place the 2D spline in 3D space, see :meth:`R12Spline.approximate` for more information.

     :param layout:  ezdxf :class:`Layout`
     :param segments: count of line segments to use, vertex count is segments+1
-    :param ucs: :class:`~ezdxf.algebra.UCS` definition, control points in ucs coordinates.
+    :param ucs: :class:`~ezdxf.ezmath.UCS` definition, control points in ucs coordinates.
     :param dxfattribs: DXF attributes for :class:`Polyline`
     :returns: the :class:`Polyline` object

 .. method:: R12Spline.approximate(segments=40, ucs=None)

     :param segments: count of line segments to use, vertex count is segments+1
-    :param ucs: :class:`~ezdxf.algebra.UCS` definition, control points in ucs coordinates.
+    :param ucs: :class:`~ezdxf.ezmath.UCS` definition, control points in ucs coordinates.
-    :returns: list of vertices in :class:`~ezdxf.algebra.OCS` as :class:`~ezdxf.algebra.Vector` objects
+    :returns: list of vertices in :class:`~ezdxf.ezmath.OCS` as :class:`~ezdxf.ezmath.Vector` objects

     Approximate B-spline by a polyline with *segments* line segments.
-If *ucs* is not None, ucs defines an :class:`~ezdxf.algebra.UCS`, to transformed the curve into :ref:`OCS`.
+If *ucs* is not None, ucs defines an :class:`~ezdxf.ezmath.UCS`, to transformed the curve into :ref:`OCS`.
 The control points are placed in this UCS xy-plane, you shouldn't use z-axis coordinates, if so make sure all control points are a plane parallel to the OCS base plane (UCS xy-plane), else the result is unpredictable and depends on the used CAD application (may be crash).